 Instructions

-- Add more oil to the pan if needed and add vegetables.
-Stir-fry until tender-crisp, about 3-4 minutes.
+- Add remaining oil to the pan if needed and add vegetables.
+Stir-fry until tender-crisp, about 3 to 4 minutes.
 Add garlic and ginger and cook for 30 seconds or until fragrant.
 Remove the vegetables from the pan.

 - Add the stir fry sauce and bring to a simmer.